Woltvint/WAGI/README.md

 - chatGPT-powered long-term memory system (with a graph to display it)
 - limited web search using duckduckgo
 - stopping when a goal is reached
+- a code window the AI can write into

 ## Planned Features